What It's Really Like Living in Namibia: A Windhoek Local's Honest Take

 Q: What's the food scene like?

 Fish from the Atlantic coast is excellent, especially in Swakopmund and Walvis Bay.
-The oysters from Walvis Bay's lagoon are some of the best in the world.
-I'm not exaggerating — they supply Michelin-starred restaurants in Europe.
+The oysters from Walvis Bay's lagoon are some of the best in the world — no exaggeration; they supply Michelin-starred restaurants in Europe.

 Vegetarians will struggle outside Windhoek and Swakopmund.
-Outside those cities, menus are basically: meat with a side of meat.
+Beyond those cities, menus are basically meat with a side of meat.

-Q: How do you feel about tourism in Namibia?
+Q: How should visitors think about tourism in Namibia?

-Conflicted, honestly.
-Tourism is vital for conservation — it funds the conservancies that protect wildlife, it provides jobs in communities that have few alternatives, and it gives the world a reason to care about the Namib.
+Thoughtfully.
+Tourism is vital for conservation — it funds the conservancies that protect wildlife, provides jobs in communities with few alternatives, and gives the world a reason to care about the Namib.

-My advice: travel slowly, spend money locally (community lodges, local guides, not international chains), and treat the landscape and the people with the same respect you'd want in your own home.
-Namibia's tourism model is one of the most ethical in Africa — don't be the tourist who undermines it.
+The move: travel slowly, spend money locally (community lodges, local guides, not international chains), and treat the landscape and its people with the same respect you'd want in your own home.
+Namibia's tourism model is one of the most ethical in Africa — be the traveler who strengthens it.

-Q: What's the one thing you'd tell every visitor?
+Q: What's the one thing every visitor should know?

 Look up at night.
-I don't care where you are in Namibia — a rest camp, a campsite, a lodge — step outside after dinner, turn off your headlamp, and give your eyes 20 minutes to adjust.
+It doesn't matter where you are in Namibia — a rest camp, a campsite, a lodge — step outside after dinner, turn off your headlamp, and give your eyes 20 minutes to adjust.
 The sky here is the sky that every human saw for thousands of years before electricity.

-I've been here 15 years and I still walk outside some nights, look up, and feel my chest tighten.
+Fifteen years in, longtime residents still walk outside on ordinary nights, look up, and feel their chest tighten.
 It doesn't get old.
-The Milky Way from the NamibRand is the most beautiful thing I've ever seen, and I don't think anything will ever top it.
+The Milky Way from the NamibRand is the kind of sight that resets your sense of scale — and nothing quite tops it.

 Q: Any local phrases visitors should know?

-"Lekker" — means good, nice, tasty.
+"Lekker" — good, nice, tasty.
 Used for everything.
 "Lekker braai" = great barbecue.
 "Lekker day" = good day.
-It's Afrikaans but everyone uses it.
+It's Afrikaans, but everyone uses it.

 "Howzit" — informal greeting.
 The correct response is also "howzit" or a head nod.

-I've thought about it.
-Germany has better healthcare, predictable electricity (load-shedding is spreading from South Africa), and my family is there.
+The case for leaving is easy to make.
+Germany has better healthcare, predictable electricity (load-shedding is spreading from South Africa), and family close by.

-But then I drive out of Windhoek on a Friday afternoon, watch the city disappear in the rearview mirror, and within 20 minutes I'm on an empty gravel road with nothing but flat desert and mountains and that enormous sky.
-And I think: no. I'm staying.
+But then you drive out of Windhoek on a Friday afternoon, watch the city shrink in the rearview mirror, and within 20 minutes you're on an empty gravel road with nothing but flat desert, mountains, and that enormous sky.
+And the answer settles in: you stay.

 Namibia is not convenient.
 It's not easy.
 The internet is slow, the government bureaucracy is maddening, and the summer heat can break you.
 But it's real in a way that few places left on Earth manage to be.
 And that sky — that ridiculous, life-changing sky — is worth everything else.